meteor/meteor/README.md

 ### Developing with local meteor source

-When developing jsdoc documenation within the meteor code you will need to make some local modifications to get the documentation to work locally for testing.
+When developing jsdoc documentation within the meteor code you will need to make some local modifications to get the documentation to work locally for testing.

 1. Modify `url` in `_config.yml` so links within `localhost:4000` will not jump out to `https://docs.meteor.com`